Great Glebe Garage Sale FAQs

 What is the date?

-The sale is always the fourth Saturday in May; this year the sale takes place on Saturday May 27th, 2017 and runs from about 8:00 a.m. to 3:00 p.m.
-Many buyers arrive earlier.
+The sale is always the fourth Saturday in May; this year the sale was held on Saturday May 27, 2017.
+UPDATE: the next sale will take place on Saturday May 26th, 2018 (from about 8:00 a.m. to 3:00 p.m.
+Many buyers arrive earlier).

 What will happen if it rains?